 What can Acupuncture treat?

-Needle-phobes can rest assured that being stuck with an Acupuncture needle is far less painful than having one's blood drawn.
-In phlebotomy, hallow needles are used so that a specimen may be collected, whereas Acupuncture needles are solid and far thinner in size.
+Needle-phobes can rest assured that being stuck with an Acupuncture needle is far less painful than having one's blood drawn or getting an IV.
+In phlebotomy and IV therapy, hallow needles are used so that a specimen may be collected or administered, whereas Acupuncture needles are solid and far thinner in size.
 When the needle is inserted you may feel a small pinch or nothing at all.
 Sometimes people feel movement of energy or blood through the meridians during treatment, which is normal.

 What can I expect during the treatment?